 In combination with internal (ERP) and external data (weather, etc.), such information facilitates the quantification of complex risks such as business interruption.
 For example, the use of equipment on large construction sites can be tracked (for example, machinery or power hubs).

-A wide range of information is important to the insurer: if eligible employees are using the equipment, if cases of accidents are covered, if processes are executed in a prescribed way, if there are signs for failure that would cause insured damage to the site, and more.
+A wide range of information is important to the insurer: if eligible employees are using the equipment, if cases of accidents are covered, if processes are executed in a prescribed way, and if there are signs of failure that would cause insured damage to the site.

 In automobile insurance, the customer is awarded a premium reduction based on data from a drive recorder or crash recorder.
 Hence, the data of visual insights provide further relevant information.

-In short-living goods logistics such as food transportation, insurance companies develop IoT-controlled parameterized products to insure cargo ship freight and logistics delivery.
+In short-living goods logistics such as food transportation, insurance companies develop IoT-controlled parameterized products to ensure cargo ship freight and logistics delivery.

 IIoT vision applications in agriculture allow contactless monitoring of livestock in large-scale farming to analyze risks of biological hazards by detecting dead animals and early indicators of disease.